 To allow applicants to continue to apply for membership to the Law Society we will be running all of the immigration exams on the advertised dates.
 However, due to the current preventative measures in place we cannot deliver them in the usual manner where attendance at a venue in London is required.

-Therefore, the Trainee Casework Assistant Exam scheduled to take place in May and the Casework Assistant, Senior Caseworker and Supervising Senior Caseworker Exams scheduled to take place in June will be available to sit online.
+Therefore, the Casework Assistant, Senior Caseworker and Supervising Senior Caseworker Exams scheduled to take place in October will be available to sit online.
 Candidates can sit them from home provided they have internet access and a computer.

 Please note that although the exams will be online, the exam format, content and syllabus as laid out in the Candidate Guidance for the exams will remain the same and you should continue to study for the exams as you usually would.